ErikGS/django-frontend-samples/README.md

   ```bash
   Starting development server at http://127.0.0.1:8000/
   ```
-  Visit the addres and after logged-in, you should see a simple static page displaying a 'hello world' message!
+  Visit the addres and you should see a simple static page displaying a 'hello world' message.
+You will be prompetd to login the first time you open an app, use the account you created earlier.

 - Use the links to switch front-ends, or click REST-API to see the API response from Django!
 It should look like this:
   ```json